 For more inspiration, style advice, and full outfits including the all important headwear, shoes and accessories then do be sure to read my Blog Spot on Kentucky Derby Outfits.

 You have two choices you can go with on the dress (Heavy Florals, or Single Colour Dress) Stripes or Polka Dot can also be very on point if dressed with suited hats.
 If you go for a heavy floral pattern, remember you will need find a hat to match.
 The best (most Derby Hats) are dressed in ample flowers, so your dress could be ample in flowers that match.
 Or, keep the dress a single colour (probably a bright) and you can go all out on your Kentucky Derby Hat so that the hat grabs all the attention, while the dress harmonizes it.
-Stick with colors that remind you of Spring.
+Stick with colors that remind you of Summer.

 The most appropriate hem lengths by far are on the knee, just above knee, or mid calf.
 50's Style A Line, pinched at the waist are super popular for the Derby, and flatter almost all body shapes.
 A Bardot neckline is also super popular at the moment.
 The Red Rose has been the official flower for Kentucky Derby since 1904, so Dresses in Red are always popular and encouraged, but not an essential.